eakirtas/deepbots/README.md

 ### Abstraction Levels

 The deepbots framework has been created mostly for educational purposes.
-The aim of the framework is to enable people to use Deep Learning in Webots.
+The aim of the framework is to enable people to use Reinforcement Learning in Webots.
 More specifically, we can consider deepbots as a wrapper of Webots exposing an OpenAI gym style interface.
 For this reason there are multiple levels of abstraction.
 For example, a user can choose if they want to use CSV emitter/receiver or if they